C.A.S. Hawker Scholars

 Career Goal: A UN diplomat, a position in Foreign Affairs with DFAT or a music store owner.

-Ms Gemma Nourse graduated from the Darwin High School in 2006 with a TER of 97.25.
-She is a vibrant, capable, hardworking, self-motivated and studious person with outstanding social and leadership skills who loves life.
-She is inspired by various characters created by the writer Roald Dahl, loves debating, writing and making music.
+Ms Gemma Nourse graduated from the Darwin High School in 2006.
+She is a vibrant, capable, hardworking, self-motivated, and studious person with outstanding social and leadership skills.
+Gemma loves debating, writing, and making music.

 Gemma represented the Northern Territory at the National School Debating Championships in 2006 and she was heavily involved in her local and school communities.